danielquilo/readings-notes-v1/README.md

 Outside of work I spend most of my free time with my partner Rosana and step son Ryan.

+** Growth Mindset **
-###### Growth mindset describes a way of viewing challenges and setbacks.
+## Describes a way of viewing challenges and setbacks.
 People who have a growth mindset believe that even if they struggle with certain skills, their abilities aren't set in stone.
-They think that with work, their skills can improve over time.
+They think that with work, their skills can improve over time ##.